PM warns Moscow of sanctions if a Russian toecap crosses further into Ukraine

 “I think that parents, mothers, in Russia should reflect on that fact and I hope very much that president Putin steps back from the path of conflict and re-engages with dialogue, that’s what the UK is intent on,” he added.

-There were hopes in No 10 that a call between the two leaders will be rescheduled for Wednesday, during which it is expected Mr Johnson will again ask for a dialling down of aggression.
+Mr Johnson said a call with Mr Putin had now been rescheduled for Wednesday, during which it is expected he will again ask for a dialling down of aggression.

+“Be in no doubt about what president Putin is trying to achieve, I think that he’s trying by holding a gun, as it were, to the head of Ukraine to get us to change the way we look at something that was absolutely fantastic,” Mr Johnson said, discussing the independence of nations after the fall of the Berlin Wall.

 Register for free to continue reading